 It is not only the company itself that takes an interest in its operating cash flow: investors and lenders alike are keen to know what the economic situation of a potential partner is like.

 Companies find support in Moss: the accounting department, employees, and management can trace every single payment with the help of precise reporting and forecasts.
 Expenditures can be reviewed in detail and visualised.
-With the Moss Dashboard, all employee expenses and recurring payments can be monitored in real time – and superfluous expenditures can be stopped by adjusting the budget.
-Due to customised corporate cards, all transactions can be tracked and filtered by different categories.
+With the Moss Dashboard, all employee expenses and recurring payments can be monitored in real time – and superfluous expenditures can be monitored and managed with comprehensive budget controls.
+With Moss smart corporate cards, you can track and filter all of your transactions by expense category and vendor.

 Moss allows the company to optimise its internal expenses and not lose control of the operating cash flow in its day-to-day business.
 As a result, trends and developments can be identified at an early stage and the company can concentrate on what really matters.